sap218/jabberwocky/Contributing.md

 ## Issues
 * Please don't hesitate to create an **Issue**
 * Issues can relate to anything: error reporting, feature request, or questions for help, e.g.
-* if the `README` isn't clear, please do report this - I encourage suggestions!
+* If the `README` isn't clear, please do report this - I encourage suggestions!
 * Issues will be labelled accordingly - see below for [`label`](https://github.com/sap218/jabberwocky/labels) information:

 #### bug